OpenSILEX/opensilex/opensilex-doc/src/main/resources/opensilex-nosql/mongodb/services/MongoDaoTutorial.md

 ### Results conversion

-> Search method allow to convert results from database and to collect it inside the `ListWithPagination` usually returned.
+> The search method allows the conversion of results from the database and to collect them inside the `ListWithPagination` usually returned.
 > You can use this method when you need to iterate model over database results and convert each model to a DTO.
-> In this case you don't have to collect the model list and to re-create a new DTO result.
-This save space and CPU time.
+> In this case you don't have to collect the model list to re-create a new DTO result.
+This saves space and CPU time.

 ```java
 /* Create filter */